apple/coremltools/docs-guides/_sources/source/load-and-convert-model.md

-# Load and Convert a Model
+# Load and Convert Model Workflow

 The typical conversion process with the [Unified Conversion API](convert-learning-models) is to load the model to infer its type, and then use the [`convert()`](https://apple.github.io/coremltools/source/coremltools.converters.convert.html#module-coremltools.converters._converters_entry) method to convert it to the Core ML format.
 Follow these steps: